 Located in New Market, Tennessee, and nestled between Douglas and Cherokee lakes, Appalachian Electric Cooperative serves portions of Grainger, Hamblen, Jefferson and Sevier Counties.
 The region is home to Bassmaster tournaments and famous for its local fishing teams, including the nationally-ranked team at Carson-Newman University.

-Mitch Cain, Director of Member Services for AEC, says recreation at the lake—especially fishing—is a vital part of the community.
+Mitch Cain, Director of Member Services for AEC, said recreation at the lake—especially fishing—is a vital part of the community.
 Cain points out that the partnership with TVA helps to make the fishing competitions possible, with TVA providing public access and parking.
-“We couldn’t park those cars unless TVA gave us the space and worked with us to get people in and out,” says Cain.
+“We couldn’t park those cars unless TVA gave us the space and worked with us to get people in and out,” Cain said.

 Our energy has fueled progress in our region since 1933.
 See the ways it's helping shape our future.